-Notes -4 JAN ZOIS 15014 Ocean View Renovation & Remodelling Covet Hill, Robin Hood's Bay Whitby, YO22 4SN for Ms. Joanna Pedley Design, Access & Heritage Statement_Revision A 4th of January 2016
+10 DEC 2015 15014 Ocean View Renovation & Remodelling Covet Hill, Robin Hood's Bay Whitby, YO22 4SN for Ms. Joanna Pedley Design, Access & Heritage Statement 8th of December 2015

-1.0 Introduction This Design, Access and Heritage statement supports the Planning Application for Listed Building Consent by Ms. Joanna Pedley for the renovation and internal remodelling of her property, Ocean View, in Robin Hood's Bay.
-This should be read alongside the related existing and proposed Design Drawings. lan Hazard was appointed as architect to produce design proposals for the internal remodelling of the property and Bell Snoxell Building Consultants Ltd were appointed to prepare a Schedule of Works for the external renovation, maintenance and repairs.
+1.0 Introduction This Design, Access and Heritage statement supports the Planning Application for Listed Building Consent by Ms. Joanna Pedley for the renovation and internal remodelling of her property, Ocean View, In Robin Hood's Bay.
+This should be read alongside the related existing and proposed Design Drawings.
+Ian Hazard was appointed as architect to produce design proposals for the internal remodelling of the property and Bell Snoxell Building Consultants Ltd were appointed to prepare a Schedule of Works for the external renovation, maintenance and repairs.
 The proposals have been prepared following an extensive pre-application advice consultation with the North York Moors National Park Authority Conservation Officer assigned to the project.
 The existing building, along with the small garden to the front of the property and the terrace to the rear, are all in the ownership of the applicant.
-The changes within Revision A of this document, are limited to the correction of the existing external glazing specification on page 6, as highlighted in red.